-Marie Knight, Play Leader, receives from the Parent/Carer any medication a child needs during the session.
+Natalie Powers, Lead Practitioner, receives from the Parent/Carer any medication a child needs during the session.
 Upon handover the parent signs the consent form in the medications folder and gives written instruction as to its administering.

 - The administration is recorded accurately each time it is given and is signed by staff.
 Parents sign the record book to acknowledge the administration of a medicine.
-The medication record book records:

-- o name of child;

-- name and strength of medication;

-- the date and time of dose;

-- o dose given and method; and is

-- signed by key person/Lead Practitioner, and is verified by parent signature at the end of the day.

-- See Appendix 1 for the Medication Record St Joseph's Out of School Club uses for recording administration of medicine.
+The medication record book records: - name of child; - name and strength of medication; - the date and time of dose; - dose given and method; and is - signed by key person/Lead Practitioner, and is verified by parent signature at the end of the day. - See Appendix 1 for the Medication Record St Joseph's Pre-school uses for recording administration of medicine.